telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-increase-the-timeout-value-of-a-wcf-service.md

 </bindings>
 ````

->note The number 2,147,483,647 is the max value of a 32 bit signed integer.
+> The number 2,147,483,647 is the max value of a 32 bit signed integer.

 ## Timeouts on client binding